xRFM: Accurate, scalable, and interpretable feature learning models for tabular data: xRFM algorithm overview

 A major advantage of xRFM over these other methods and kernel RFM itself is the ability for tree-based partitioning to learn features local to subsets of data.
-Here, inFig.~\ref{fig: synthetic example}, we provide an example clearly demonstrating this benefit.
+Here, in Fig.~\ref{fig: synthetic example}, we provide an example clearly demonstrating this benefit.
 In this example, the function $f: \mathbb{R}^{d} \to \mathbb{R}$ depends on coordinates $x_1, x_3, x_5$ if $x_0 > 0$ and depends on coordinates $x_9, x_{11}, x_{13}$ if $x_0 \leq 0$. xRFM learns $x_0$ as the initial split direction (through the AGOP of the split model trained on a random subset), then learns the relevant features for each case in separate leaf RFM models.
-This decomposition is to be contrasted with that of running kernel RFM from~\cite{rfm_science} in which the model would simply return that $\{x_0, x_1, x_3, x_5, x_9, x_{11}, x_{13}\}$ are all relevant features without decomposing into the two cases.
+In contrast, if running kernel RFM from~\citet{rfm_science}, the model would simply return that $\{x_0, x_1, x_3, x_5, x_9, x_{11}, x_{13}\}$ are all relevant features without decomposing into the two cases.